Grammatical mood: Hypothetical

-A few languages use a hypothetical mood, which is used in sentences such as "you could have cut yourself", representing something that might have happened but did not.
+A few languages use a hypothetical mood, which is used in sentences such as "you could have gone", representing something that might have happened but did not.

 Inferential

 The inferential mood is used to report unwitnessed events without confirming them.
 Often, there is no doubt as to the veracity of the statement (for example, if it were on the news), but simply the fact that the speaker was not personally present at the event forces them to use this mood.

 In the Balkan languages, the same forms used for the inferential mood also function as admiratives.
 When referring to Balkan languages, it is often called renarrative mood; when referring to Estonian, it is called oblique mood.

 The inferential is usually impossible to be distinguishably translated into English.
 For instance, indicative Bulgarian той отиде (toy otide) and Turkish o gitti will be translated the same as inferential той отишъл (toy otishal) and o gitmiş — with the English indicative he went.^{[1]} Using the first pair, however, implies very strongly that the speaker either witnessed the event or is very sure that it took place.
 The second pair implies either that the speaker did not in fact witness it take place, that it occurred in the remote past or that there is considerable doubt as to whether it actually happened.
 If it were necessary to make the distinction, then the English constructions "he must have gone" or "he is said to have gone" would partly translate the inferential.